Table of Contents

 Canon Clinton Jones died at his home on June 3, 2006, survived by his partner of more than 40 years, Kenneth Woods.

-1935Alain Delon is a French actor and businessman, with French-Swiss dual citizenship since 1999.
+1935Alain Delon (d.2024) was a French actor and businessman, with French-Swiss dual citizenship since 1999.

 Delon acquired Swiss citizenship on September 23, 1999, and the company managing products sold under his name is based in Geneva.
 He is a citizen of the community of Chêne-Bougeries in the canton of Geneva.